Intro-to-Aerial Teacher Training 2022

 The following courses are part of the Born to Fly™ Aerial Teacher Certificate Program.
 All who meet the prerequisites are welcome to train with us, and the certificate is optional.

 Teaching Philosophy and Methods

-Teaching youth requires a clear understanding of the skills, progressions, technique, spotting, diverse learning styles, and classroom management to help students find success.
+Teaching people from all backgrounds requires a clear understanding of the skills, progressions, technique, spotting, diverse learning styles, and classroom management to help students find success.
 It’s important to notice what a student is ready to progress, and then find unique ways for them to engage with level appropriate material.
 This allows you to reach more learners and to stay fresh in your own teaching over the long haul.
 By entering each class with a beginner’s mind, you will learn something new every time you teach.

 In the Born to Fly™ methodology, we expose our students to aerial theory early on through puzzles and challenge their artistry through creative tasks.
 Our goal is to develop an aerialist’s strength, intelligence, and artistry simultaneously so nothing gets left behind.
 We ask students to spend more time with each skill, which allows them to build strength over a longer period of time before progressing to the next level.

 (Note: additional costs include a purchase of $55 textbook, which is purchased separately, but can be shared with other participants)

 Fri.
 May 13th 4-8pm

 2082 Winnebago St.